Miguel Andújar Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA across all league pitching staffs (4.66).
+- The Cardinals have a 4.67 team ERA that ranks 24th among all MLB pitching staffs.

-- Rom (0-2) starts for the Cardinals, his third of the season.
+- Thompson makes the start for the Cardinals, his fifth of the season.
+He is 3-5 with a 3.92 ERA and 47 strikeouts through 39 2/3 innings pitched.

-- In his most recent time out on Sunday, the lefty tossed 5 1/3 innings against the Philadelphia Phillies, allowing two earned runs while surrendering five hits.
+- In his last outing on Tuesday against the San Diego Padres, the lefty threw four innings, allowing two earned runs while surrendering five hits.

+- In 20 games this season, the 25-year-old has put up a 3.92 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.